 Firstly, you can go to freelancer marketplaces and post an advertisement there.
 An advantage of finding a remote admin assistant through a freelancer platform is that you’ll get plenty of responses.

 However, it’s a double-edged sword; you’ll have to sift through dozens of applications before finding the best one.
 Posting to role-specific boards ensures that you have a somewhat qualified pool of applicants.
 It could take you longer to get responses, though.

 How to Hire a Remote Administrative Assistant

 Time isn’t a luxury that many businesses have.
-Instead of hiring a remote virtual assistant yourself, you can turn to Wing.
+Instead of hiring a remote administrative assistant yourself, you can turn to Wing.
 We have a rigorous screening and training process for the assistants we onboard, and we ensure that they have the work environment they need to do top-notch work.